Bijele stijene – impressive rocky towers in wild mountains

 TIPS

-Goran Šafarek, biologist, author of several books and films about Croatia.
+Goran Šafarek, biologist and author of several books and films about Croatia.
 Don’t forget to follow us on our Instagram, Twitter and Facebook